Austin package bomb attacks timeline

 Hours after the second explosion occurred, police reported a third blast, confirming that at least one elderly woman was injured.

-Austin Police Chief Brian Manley announced at a March 18 news conference that the department, the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were offering $100,000 — up from the previous reward of $50,000 — for anyone who could provide information leading to an arrest in the case.
+Austin Police Chief Brian Manley announced at a March 18 afternoon news conference that the department, the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were offering $100,000 — up from the previous reward of $50,000 — for anyone who could provide information leading to an arrest in the case.

 The six-figure reward was in addition to a separate reward of $15,000 provided by Texas Gov. Greg Abbott's office.

-Manley said investigators now believe the package bombings — which officials previously said were believed to be racially charged — "were meant to send a message."
+The night of March 18, around 8:30 p.m., a fourth explosion -- possibly triggered by a trip wire -- occurred.
+Two men in their 20s suffered non-life threatening injuries in the blast, including one who had nails in his leg, according to KVUE-TV.

-The police chief said "we want to listen to" whomever was behind the bombings, in order to "understand what brought you to this point."
+"If this explosion was the result of a bomb using trip wire technology, that is showing a different level of skill above that we were already concerned that this suspect or suspects may possess," Austin Police Chief Brian Manley told ABC's "Good Morning America" on March 19.

-The explosions were believed to be linked, according to investigators, and officials said they were not ruling out any possible motives — including a possible hate crime, considering all victims are black or Hispanic.
+All of the explosions are believed to be linked, according to investigators, and officials said they were not ruling out any possible motives — including a possible hate crime, considering all victims are black or Hispanic.
 Two of the three families affected reportedly knew each other through activism in the local black community.

-Here's a timeline of the deadly package explosions shaking Austin -- and what police are advising residents as they continue to investigate the three incidents.
+Here's a timeline (in Central Daylight Time) of the deadly package explosions shaking Austin -- and what police are advising residents as they continue to investigate the incidents.

 March 2